 Let’s talk abs.

-When we think of those pesky stomach muscles, what we really want to focus on is the core.
+When we think of those pesky abdominal muscles, what we really want to focus on is the core.
 Much in the same way that the core of an apple keeps the fruit intact, the core of our bodies are our source of strength and movement.

-The core isn’t just about the six-pack abs we used to see on Baywatch.
-Instead, it’s comprised of every abdominal muscle—from the sides to the spine and all the way to the back.
-It’s important to understand not only how your core muscles affect the way look, but how you move, carry yourself, and prevent long term injury.
-All ab muscles have to be worked and conditioned equally.
+The core isn’t just about the six-pack abs see you in IG ads.
+Your core includes your abdominals, back muscles, diaphragm and pelvic floor.
+These muscles work in concert not only to affect the way you look, but how you move, carry yourself, and prevent long term injury.
+Your core muscles have to be worked and conditioned equally but for today, we're going to focus on the abdominals.

-And to do that, we need to think of the core from a 360 degree angle, making sure we target all areas in a dynamic way.
-Aside from the main ab muscles in the middle, your abdomen has essential muscles on the sides—the obliques—that are major targets in our workouts.
-Working on these through multidimensional movements sets a foundation for a slim, sculpted stomach.
-It’s not about crunches, planks, and other traditional ab workouts that only scratch the surface of the core’s movement.
+The P.volve Method accounts for all 360-degrees of the abdominals, making sure to target the muscle in a dynamic way.
+Aside from the main ab muscles in the middle, your abdomen has essential muscles on the sides—the obliques and transverse abdominals—that are major targets in our workouts.
+Working on these through multidimensional movements sets a foundation for a slim, sculpted front body.
+It’s not about crunches and other traditional ab workouts that only focus on the outer most layer of your abdominals.
 After all, your core is responsible for all the movement of the upper body.

-Your core effectively acts as a torque converter, propelling your body through time and space.
-(This slows down the momentum of movement to prevent the pressure and energy from transferring into your bones and joints and resulting in injury!)
-The more you can engage and activate these muscles, even if it's a 10 minute ab workout, the more force you’ll have in all of your movements throughout the day.
+Your core effectively acts as a torque converter, controlling your body through space.
+This slows down the momentum of movement to prevent the pressure and energy from transferring into your bones and joints which can result in injury without control from your stabilizers!
+The more you can engage and activate your core, even if it's a 10-minute ab workout, the more control you’ll have in all of your movements throughout the day.